top of page

 Images from Kamananui Minor Modification to Conditional Use Permit (Minor) Application

-A Canadian investor with connections to Whistler Mountain in British Columbia is planning to build an aerial tramway, or gondola, along with a powered zipline on agricultural lands he acquired from Dole Foods several years ago.
+A Canadian investor with connections to Whistler Mountain in British Columbia is planning to build an aerial tramway, or gondola, along with a powered zipline chair ride on agricultural lands he acquired from Dole Foods several years ago.
 The project called Kamananui would be built on parts of 2300 acres of valley and hillside lands between Kaukonahua Road and Mount Kaala.
 The project would include a visitor center, hiking and biking trails and some elements labeled agricultural.

 There are many problems with this project, besides that fact that few people want a major tourist attraction on the dangerous, narrow Kaukonahua Rd, or mechanized joy rides up the side of Mt.
 Kaala.
 Rather than admit that the primary purpose of this project is to generate money from tourist attractions, the developer is exploiting zoning laws by calling the project an agribusiness operation.
 The underlying permit is based on the premise that the agribusiness operations are secondary and accessory to a primary agricultural activity.